drudru/KeyBox/README.md

 * Relatively open design.
 * Very wide distribution.
-* The Raspberry Pi 0 can emulate USB devices in OTG mode
+* The Raspberry Pi 0 can emulate USB devices in OTG mode.
 * Lots of suppliers for add-on components.
 * No radio.
 The only way in our out is a wire.
 * Inexpensive (total cost can be below $50 retail)
 * Probably more trustworthy than an Intel, AMD, etc. processor.
 * Excellent Linux support by the Raspberry Pi team on github.
 * More CPU than a typical embedded system with security module (1 GHz)
-  * Future proofs the system.
 * All storage is on microSD.
 No internal flash to worry about.
 * The device supports inexpensive, SPI TFT displays